Blog

 We saw a significant shift in how employees chose their metal tiers.
 Gold dropped 15 percentage points (55% → 40%).
 Bronze jumped 5 points (25% → 30%).
 That's a notable change in how people are weighing monthly premiums against potential out-of-pocket costs.

 But here's what's not happening: a race to the cheapest option.
-Nearly two-thirds of employees (64%) still chose Silver, Gold, or Platinum.
+Over two-thirds of employees (70%) still chose Silver, Gold, or Platinum.
 Four in ten stuck with Gold coverage.

 What we're seeing is nuance.
 Some employees with lower healthcare needs saw Bronze's lower premiums as smart economics.
 Others prioritized comprehensive coverage and stayed with Gold or Silver.
 Different circumstances, different choices.